-- End Entities will use Cryptographic Modules that meet at least the criteria specified for Level 1. - End Entity Certificates with a Policy OID within the arch for hardware (i.e., 2.16.840.1.113839.0.6.12.x), TrustID Extended Validation Code Signing, TrustID Time-Stamping and Signing Authority Certificates shall be issued on hardware Cryptographic Modules validated to meet at minimum the criteria specified in the FIPS 140-2 Level 2 standards. - TrustID Card Authentication and TrustID Device Certificates will use Cryptographic Modules that meet at least the criteria specified for Level 1 or equivalent standards or Trusted Platform Module.
+- End Entities will use Cryptographic Modules that meet at least the criteria specified for Level 1. - End Entity Certificates with a Policy OID within the arch for hardware (i.e., 2.16.840.1.113839.0.6.12.x; 2.16.840.1.113839.0.14.x), TrustID Extended Validation Code

+Signing, TrustID Time-Stamping and Signing Authority Certificates shall be issued on hardware Cryptographic Modules validated to meet the minimum criteria specified in the FIPS 140-2 Level 2 standards.

-- RAs require at least Level 2 hardware Cryptographic Modules. - o A higher level may be used if available or desired. - RAs and Issuing CAs should provide the option of using any acceptable Cryptographic Module, to facilitate the management of Certificates. - The Issuing CA may use hardware or software Cryptographic Modules for CA Key generation and protection, validated at Level 2.
+- TrustID Card Authentication and TrustID Device Certificates will use Cryptographic Modules that meet at least the criteria specified for Level 1 or equivalent standards or Trusted Platform Module. - RAs require at least Level 2 hardware Cryptographic Modules. - A higher level may be used if available or desired. - o RAs and Issuing CAs should provide the option of using any acceptable Cryptographic Module, to facilitate the management of Certificates. - The Issuing CA may use hardware or software Cryptographic Modules for CA Key generation and protection, validated at Level 2.
 Certificates will be signed using a hardware Cryptographic Module that meets Level 2.